eeintech/guide/docs/s_circuit.md

-# The schematics: the most intuitive circuits
+# The most intuitive circuits

 Everybody, even you, would hate looking at a circuit at a glimpse and have no clue what it does.

-## Page organization
+## The page organization

 It is one of the most obvious start to drawing intuitive schematics but nonetheless deserves a reminder.
 Leading your reader is uttermostly important as it is like reading a good book, you don't want to start from the end.